Pantone's Most Soothing Color Trend For Fall 2020

 The Pantone Color Institute announced its top colors for Fall/Winter 2020 in February, and, one month later, a pandemic abruptly upended everything about life as we knew it — down to even the most minor aspects, like how we dress.
-For the first several months of lockdown, all I wore were somber colors (black, navy, and gray) that matched my mood amidst all the uncertainty.
+For the first several months of lockdown, all I wore were somber colors (black, navy, and gray) to match the anxiety, stress, and panic that I felt and saw reflected around me.
 But once temperatures warmed up and the curve began to flatten in NYC, my wardrobe did a complete 180 (lime green, candy apple red, soft lilac, and buttery marigold yellow).
-Now, rounding the corner into fall neither dark neutrals nor cheery brights feel quite right for the unusual seasons ahead.
-This brings us back to Pantone’s color report, and one subtle yet sumptuous color that stood out among the rest: Almond Oil.
+Now, rounding the corner into fall, neither dark neutrals nor cheery brights feels quite right for the unusual season ahead.
+Which brings us back to Pantone’s Autumn '20/Winter '21 color report, and one subtle (as in, meet us in the comments section subtle) color that stood out among the rest: Almond Oil.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.